Spiritual Teacher Responsibility

 When a student puts their trust in a teacher, the teacher then has a great responsibility to the student.
 The teacher is in service to the student.
 But, this does not mean that the teacher is responsible for the student.
 The student remains always responsible for their own choices, actions, and results of their actions.

 Through my experience with don Miguel I became aware of how a dedicated Spiritual pursuit will bring change to your life.
-In the way you view the world, feel emotionally, what career changes might be incurred, relationships, and everything else.
+In the way, you view the world, feel emotional, what career changes might be incurred, relationships, and everything else.